-This healthier egg white omelet with vegetarian sausage, spinach, and mushroom, will satisfy you breakfast, lunch or dinner.
+This vegetarian sausage omelet with spinach and mushroom will satisfy you breakfast, lunch or dinner.
 If you have goals this year and want to eat better to get there, this recipe is for you.

 Because New Year, new you right?
 Those New Year’s resolutions… we are 24 days in.
 How we doing?
 Great, right?
 Going to the gym and all that? [haha]

 This year, I actually do have some big goals.
 I have resolved to complete a challenge to myself to hike each week at least once, since hiking is one of my now favorite things to do — a new hobby I picked up in 2018.

 So eating better with recipes like this sausage omelet will be paramount for me to reach my goals this year, and one thing I need to have ready are filling, satisfying recipes like my new egg white omelet.

 So while I have those big fitness goals, at the same time, I am very time limited.
 Like, ridiculously time limited.
 Because I do other stuff too.
 As I am typing, I just got home from cooking a dinner for 50 people at church.
 Honestly.

 Yeah, free time …not so much.
 So I need approachable meals that are ready fast.
 Also affordable (always a miracle when I manage to pull that off), give me variety, and of course balanced nutrition are bonuses too.